-Keeping track of each application can feel like a laborious task but it will be so helpful when you get invited to an interview to a job you can’t remember applying for.
+Keeping track of each application can feel like a laborious task but it will be so helpful when you get invited to an interview for a job you can’t remember applying for.
 Use Trello, Excel, GANT charts or emails, to keep track easily.

 It’d be awful to start a new job where you’re bored or find yourself under a glass ceiling with no sign of career progression.
 Why not aim for utopia and work backwards from there?
 Consider what you really want to improve from your current job (the challenge, budgets, team size, regional remit, breadth of responsibility, industry, team culture, location or pay).
 It can help to create a mind map using Canva, include all the things important to your search, and work outwards from your dream job.

 Don’t just provide the details of any old manager for your dream job.
 Make sure you choose wisely and tell them they are listed as one of your references!
 By sharing with them how important this is for you they are more likely to give an excellent review to a potential employer.